eikonal-equation/Overcoming-Toxicity/README.md

 # Manuscript
-The "Overcomingtoxicity: how non-antagonistic microbes manage to thrive in boom-and-bust environments" manuscript can be found [here](#)
+Our PNAS-published paper on "Overcomingtoxicity: how non-antagonistic microbes manage to thrive in boom-and-bust environments" can be found [here](https://www.pnas.org/doi/10.1073/pnas.2424372122).

 # Contributions & Acknowledgements
   * AG suggested the topic and the modeling approach, conducted the wetlab experiments, and contextualized.